digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

 ### Script

-Visit your home assistant instance and got to `/config/script/dashboard` and create a new script with it's content below:
+Visit your Home Assistant instance and go to `/config/script/dashboard` and create a new script with it's content below:
 <details><summary>Adjust timeout script</summary>
 <p>